Top Tips for Capturing Fabulous Forest Scenes

 There is something incredibly relaxing about spending time in the forest - it's quiet, the trees will often muffle the sounds of the outside world and there can be incredible native birdsong to enjoy depending on where you are.
 Take the time to stop and really let the forest envelop you and slow down to be in the moment.
 Regardless of whether you come away with exactly the images you had in mind, it will never be wasted time just being in nature.

-I hope that these tips will give you more confidence to head out into the forest and shoot great content!
+I hope these tips give you more confidence to head out into the forest and shoot great content!
 There are so many amazing places in New Zealand where you can get into the forest and shoot interesting compositions while enjoying the solitude and peace of these places at the same time - something that is undoubtedly good for the soul.